codacy-badger/traco.nodejs.webapi/README.md

 Run `npm run apidoc` to compile the documentation of the API into the `./apidoc` directory.
 Run `npm run jsdoc` to compile the documentation of the modules into the `./jsdoc` directory.
-Run `npm run docbuild` to compile both documentations.
+Run `npm run doc` to compile both documentations.

 <!-- ## Build